arnau/seachess/corpus/notes/bulletin_report_2023.md

 ## Conclusions

 This year has been quite similar to 2022 in topics and sources (excluding the swap between Twitter and Mastodon).
-However I read substantially fewer resources than previous years.
+However I read substantially fewer items than previous years.
 I have decided to reduce the number of links per issue from 6 to 4.